Martyrs of Compiègne: Legacy

 Raymond-Leopold Bruckberger, a French Dominican, and cinematographer Philippe Agostini developed a film project based on Le Fort's novella.
 Though their project never made it into production, they made an important contribution to the legacy of the Carmelites of Compiegne in 1947 when they persuaded Georges Bernanos to write its dialogue.
 With the film abandoned, Bernanos' dialogue became a stage drama.
 It premiered in 1951 in Zurich as Dialogues des carmélites and ran for 300 performances the following year.
 Bruckberger and Agostini eventually resurrected their film project and used Bernanos' text as the basis for the French film Le Dialogue des Carmélites, written and directed by Agostini and released in 1960.
 James Travers and Willems Henri wrote that "despite its starry cast and needlessly showy production values" the film has "stood the test of time and deserves to be more widely known".
 They also said that the film "more than does justice to Georges Bernanos' play and provides a thoughtful and emotionally involving reflection on the power and limits of faith".
-The cast included well-known French actors: Pierre Brasseur, Jeanne Moreau, Madeline Renaud, Alida Valli, Georges Wilson, and Jean-Louis Barrault.In 1984, another version adapted from Bernanos was directed by Pierre Cardinal for a French television.
+The cast included well-known French actors: Pierre Brasseur, Jeanne Moreau, Madeline Renaud, Alida Valli, Georges Wilson, and Jean-Louis Barrault.
+In 1984, another version adapted from Bernanos was directed by Pierre Cardinal for a French television.
 This included more of Bernanos' dialogue than the 1960 film and featured Bernanos' granddaughter Anne Caudry in the cast.

 French composer Francis Poulenc was commissioned to write a ballet based on Bernanos' dialogue for La Scala and Casa Ricordi, but instead wrote an opera titled Dialogues of the Carmelites.
 As of 2019, the Metropolitan Opera had performed the opera 59 times, first in English, then in its original French, since 1977.

+In 2024, a French documentary was made to tell the true story of the Carmelites of Compiègne by François Lespes.
+In 2026 "Blessed : the martyrs of Compiègne" received the award of Best Director from the Mirabile Dictu International Catholic Film Festival in Rome.